TKaburu/the-guessing_game/README.md

 ### Prerequisites

-- Python 3.x installed on your machine.
+- Python3 installed on your machine.
 You can download it from the [official Python website](https://www.python.org/).

 ### Installation